peacecorps/mapping-toolkit/README.md

 ##Promoting Diversity in Mapping

-[OpenStreetMap Wiki page on OpenStreetMap] (https://wiki.openstreetmap.org/wiki/Diversity)
+[OpenStreetMap Wiki page on Diversity in OSM] (https://wiki.openstreetmap.org/wiki/Diversity)

 [Improving Diversity in OpenStreetMap] (http://stateofthemap.us/improving-diversity-in-osm/) Kathleen Danielson, MapZen and OpenStreetMap Foundation, State of the Map 2015